-This little tutorial came out of a complete fail of a meal I made a few weeks ago.
-My mom was in town and she wanted me to make a noodle bowl.
+This soba noodle tutorial came out of a complete fail of a meal I made once when my mom was in town.
+She wanted me to make a noodle bowl.
 I can usually rock these.
 Some sort of grilled meat with loads of veggies and a simple sauce with a noodle base.
 Easy enough right?!

 Unless you screw up the noodles.
 I overcooked the noodles by about 30 seconds (because beer) and they turned into a gummy mess of a thing.
 Not exactly what I had in mind.

 If I can screw it up, I figured I’m not the only one.
 So, I figured I would post the correct way to cook perfect soba noodles every single time.
 Step one is to ditch the instructions on the box that the soba came in.
 They are almost certainly wrong!